 “When you are in touch with the breath, there is no such thing as age,” she told the Huffington Post.
 “There is so much to do and so little time.”

 You can find interviews with Porchon-Lynch all over the web and mainstream news.
 She was active on social media, with 73K followers on Instagram.
 Dr. Deepak Chopra called her “one of the most acclaimed yoga teachers of our century.”
 He added:

 Täo Porchon-Lynch… is a mentor to me who embodies the spirit of yoga and is an example of Ageless Body, Timeless Mind.
 Like yoga, she teaches us to let go and to have exquisite awareness in every moment.”

 If you want to know what ageless living looks like, you could do worse than model yourself after this master yogi.

-Any assumptions you make about what it looks like to be old, she’s going to explode them.
+Any assumptions you made about what it looks like to be old, she was going to explode them.